MdSamsuzzohaShayon/blockchain-development/README.md

 - Sharding and rollups are scalability solutions
 - Only so many transactions can fit into a block

+### Layer 2
+ - Layer 2 refers to secondary frameworks or protocols built on top of existing blockchain networks like Ethereum.
+These solutions aim to improve scalability and reduce transaction costs by processing transactions off-chain or in a more efficient manner, while still leveraging the security of the underlying blockchain when necessary.
+ - **EVM (Ethereum Virtual Machine):** EVM is the runtime environment for smart contracts in Ethereum.
+It executes smart contracts' bytecode and is responsible for the decentralized execution of code.
+ - **Ethereum:** Ethereum is a decentralized platform that enables developers to build and deploy smart contracts and decentralized applications (DApps).
+It's based on blockchain technology and utilizes the EVM for executing smart contracts.
+ - **Polygon:** Polygon is a protocol and framework for building and connecting Ethereum-compatible blockchain networks.
+It aims to improve Ethereum's scalability, making it more efficient for decentralized applications and transactions.
+ - **Arbitrum:** Arbitrum is a layer 2 scaling solution for Ethereum.
+It uses rollups to increase transaction throughput and reduce fees on the Ethereum network, while maintaining compatibility with Ethereum smart contracts.
+ - **Optimism:** Optimism is another layer 2 scaling solution for Ethereum.
+It employs optimistic rollups to enhance scalability and reduce transaction costs by aggregating multiple transactions off-chain before committing them to the Ethereum blockchain.
+ - **Zksync:** Zksync is a layer 2 scaling solution for Ethereum focused on using zero-knowledge proofs to enable fast and low-cost transactions off-chain while maintaining the security guarantees of the Ethereum blockchain.

 ### Solidity code 01:29:25

 - [Lesson 1: Welcome to Remix!
 Simple Storage](https://github.com/smartcontractkit/full-blockchain-solidity-course-py#lesson-1-welcome-to-remix-simple-storage) -> [Github code](https://github.com/PatrickAlphaC/simple_storage) -> [remix ide](https://remix.ethereum.org/#optimize=false&runs=200&evmVersion=null&version=soljson-v0.8.7+commit.e28d00a7.js)